7 Supplements That Vegans Should Take

 1. Vitamin B12

 Vitamin B12 is essential for the regeneration of bone marrow and red blood cells.
 Also, it participates in the metabolism of the central nervous system and the synthesis of DNA.

 In a vegan diet, you can get vitamin B12 from fortified foods such as grains, vegetables grown with organic fertilizers, pickles, or fermented foods that have been prepared with bacteria and yeast.

 The daily requirement is 2.4 mcg for adults.
 If your doctor prescribes supplements, then you should take at least 10 mcg daily or 2000 mcg weekly according to the Spanish Vegetarian Union.
-Today, medical societies still recommend supplements in these types of diets.
+Today, medical societies still recommend supplements for these types of diets.

 2. Vitamin D

 Vitamin D behaves like a hormone and influences calcium metabolism.
 By improving calcium absorption for bones, you can prevent osteoporosis in adults and rickets in children.
 The daily requirement in adults is 5 mcg and can reach 15 mcg for those over 70.

 You can Vitamin D supplements as cholecalciferol or D3 in fish oil or as D2 if it comes from a plant source.
 In the latter case, you should take 1000 mcg per day.
 Of course, you can also synthesize this nutrient through exposure to sunlight, at least 3 times a week.